SMUsamaShah/SMUsamaShah.github.io/content/blog/text_to_diagram_tools.md

 ---

-A comprehensive list of various text to diagram tools which you can use directly from your web-browser.
+A comprehensive list of various text to diagram tools.
 Ordered roughly by recency and similarity.
+CTRL+F on this page to find required tool for specific needs.

+# Online/Browser Based Text-to-Diagram tools

+These tools don't need to be downloaded or installed.
+Open the URL and start writing text to generate diagrams right from your web-browser.

 1. **D2** https://play.d2lang.com/
 all